alemar99/blog.marcolini.dev/src/content/blog/02-pydantic-optional-model/index.md

 This model mirrors the structure of your database.
 So far, so good.

-Now, say you want to create a new User.
+Now, say you want to create a new `User`.
 You can’t provide the `id` up front -- it gets generated when the user is created.
 So, you define a new model:
 ```python
 class UserCreate(BaseModel):
 	name: str